 Note that the inclusions and exclusions in the above example will apply to all from() configurations.
 If you want to apply filtering to a subset of the copied files, you’ll need to use child specifications.

-Not to be confused with filtering which files are copied, file content filtering allows you to transform the content of files while they are being copied.
-This can involve basic templating that uses token substitution, removal of lines of text, or even more complex filtering using a full-blown template engine.
+Transforming the content of files while they are being copied involves basic templating that uses token substitution, removal of lines of text, or even more complex filtering using a full-blown template engine.

 The following example demonstrates several forms of filtering, including token substitution using the CopySpec.expand(java.util.Map) method and another using CopySpec.filter(java.lang.Class) with an Ant filter: